johnnydecimal/jnoble__resume/README.md

 No. This document directly represents who I am.
 Please don't change it.

 I am happy to create a version for you.
 Perhaps you want your logo on it, or you want a version without my contact details.
+That's cool.
 Get in touch.

 ## May I have this as a Word document?